 When applying for a personal loan or other credit product, there are many factors that are assessed.
 If you have a zero credit score there is a strong likelihood that a bank or lender will look at other aspects of your financial situation such as your income, assets, stability and bank statements.

-If you have recently relocated to New Zealand from another country, it may very well be the case that it takes a number of months for the credit bureaus to receive your financial information.
+If you have recently relocated to New Zealand from another country, it may very well be the case that it takes a number of months for the New Zealand credit bureaus to receive your financial information.
 It does not mean you cannot apply for a personal loan or line of credit.
 While a credit score is a very important factor in borrowing money, it is not the only factor.